msa30dn/movielens-mining-group-project/README.md

 - Rule quality gating and popularity-bias-aware diagnostics
 - Decoded, human-readable rule exploration and summary analysis

-## Team & collaboration

-This is a collaborative group project.
-Contributions are tracked through Git commits and pull requests.

 ## License

 Licensed under the [Apache License 2.0](LICENSE).